Meizu 16 & 16 Plus: In-Display Fingerprint Sensor – 6/128 GB for $514.69

 Even if not all specifications have been determined yet, no questions remain unanswered when choosing a processor.
 Both the Meizu 16 and the Meizu 16 Plus are equipped with the Snapdragon 845 processor, currently Qualcomm’s most powerful CPU.
 We already know it from the Xiaomi Mi Mix 2S or OnePlus 6, so we don’t have to worry about performance, everything will be fine at the front.
 Paired with probably 6 GB RAM and 128 GB internal memory, this is a true flagship.
 This is also confirmed by an initial benchmark.
 In the AnTuTu benchmark it is said to have reached 291,000 points, making it theoretically stronger than the Black Shark Gaming smartphone.

-Already the camera of the Meizu 15 convinced us in the test.
-Of course, the Meizu 16 is also a dual camera, whereby the primary sensor offers a 12 megapixel resolution and is equipped with a ƒ/1.8 aperture.
-In fact, not only the Meizu 16 and 16 Plus are the same here, no, they are also the same as their predecessor.
-The new generation is based on old hardware, both seem to use the combination of 12 and 20 MP, the Sony IMX380 & Sony IMX350 sensor.
+The camera of the Meizu 15 already convinced us to a large extent in the test.
+Of course, the Meizu 16 is also a dual camera again, whereby the primary sensor offers a 12 megapixel resolution and is equipped with a ƒ/1.8 aperture.
+In fact, not only the Meizu 16 and 16 Plus are the same here, no, they are also the same as their predecessors.
+The new generation relies on old hardware, both apparently using the combination of 12 and 20 MP, the Sony IMX380 & Sony IMX350 sensor.

 The CEO of Meizu, Huang Zhang, himself uploaded a first test photo with the Meizu 16.
 Relatively difficult indoor lighting prevents the camera from focusing the object completely, but the colours and attention to detail are right in my eyes.

 Another difference between the normal version: the battery.
-The Meizu 16 comes with a rather small 2,950 mAh battery, the larger version uses a 3,570 mAh battery.
+The Meizu 16 comes with a quite small 3.010 mAh battery, the larger version uses a 3.640 mAh battery.
 However, both batteries should be able to be charged quickly with Meizus mCharge technology.
-On the internal memory is probably again the Flyme operating system, which is based on Android 8.1 this time.
+On the internal memory there is probably again the Flyme operating system, which is based on Android 8.1 this time.